What Is IATF 16949 and How Does It Make for Better Automobiles?

 IATF 16949:2016 provides standards for engineering companies, automakers, and employees to manufacture and assemble the best components possible.

-The process begins with leadership investment and ends with requirements for improvement.
+The process begins with leading investment and ends with requirements for improvement.
 In between are accurate documentation, support, and planning.
-Overarching requirements call for infrastructure, organizational knowledge, competence, and communication.
+Furthermore, overarching requirements call for infrastructure, organizational knowledge, competence, and communication.

 Companies that adhere to this standard by default make better cars.
 Cars that are well-designed, reliable, and safe.
 Hiring a company that adheres to industry-specific quality standards assures excellent results and peace of mind.